Generalized optimal degenerations of Fano varieties: Existence of -minimizers and finite generation

-Recall that a divisorial valuation $v$ over $(X,\D)$ is called {\it special} if there exists a $\IQ$-complement of $(X,\D)$ such that $v$ is the unique lc place of $(X,\D+\Gamma)$.
+Recall that a divisorial valuation $v$ over $(X,\D)$ is called {\it special} if $A_{X,\D}(v)< \lam_\max(v)$ and there exists a $\IQ$-complement $\Gamma$ of $(X,\D)$ such that $v$ is the unique log canonical place of $(X,\D+\Gamma)$.
 By the one-to-one correspondence of special test configurations and special divisorial valuations \cite[Theorem 4.27]{Xu24}, we have the following corollary, which is a strengthening of Theorem \ref{Theorem: gHT: Valuative criterion} in the log Fano case.

 \begin{cor} For any log Fano pair $(X,\D)$, we have

 where $v$ runs over all the special divisorial valuations over $X$. \end{cor}

 The second equality follows easily from Remark \ref{Remark: H^g = beta^g}.